8 Steps to Lead Your Team to Excellence

 In every sport there is a myriad of opportunities to check the score and high-five.
 If you wait for a major success before celebrating, you will be waiting a long time.

-The secret to leading your team to excellence lies in this list.
-If you make a commitment to openly and honestly working on these steps, you will create inspired team members who want to do what you want them to do.
+This list holds the secret to leading your team to excellence.
+If you commit to openly and honestly working on these steps, you will create inspired team members who want to do what you want them to do.

 Now get out there and inspire!